-Below is a list of successful whistleblower cases, some of which resulted in significant qui tam whistleblower awards under the False Claims Act and other statutes.
+Below is a list of successful whistleblower lawsuit payouts, some of which resulted in significant False Claims Act whistleblower reward and other statutes.
 These cases are a global list of settlements and judgments under various whistleblower statutes and amongst some of the best qui tam law firms in the country, including, but not limited to Brown, LLC.
 Past results don’t guarantee future success and your case will depend on your particular facts and circumstances.

-By their very nature some qui tam cases are confidential and the actual whistleblower reward is not disclosed.
+By their very nature some qui tam cases are confidential and the actual whistleblower rewards are not disclosed.
 In those cases the whistleblower award will be imputed using the maximum possible award and sometimes an average award or a whistleblower award range.

 $16,650,000,000